sgaudart/go2host/README.md

 ## Presentation

-The script allows to present a list of server in order to connect in ssh.
+The script allows to present a list of server ([from config file](https://github.com/sgaudart/go2host/blob/master/hosts.conf)) in order to connect in ssh
 The script lets you jump quickly to a server.
-You can use an argument to filter the given list in the configuration file (see [Example2](https://github.com/sgaudart/go2host/edit/master/README.md#Utilization))
+You can use an argument to filter the given servers list.

 ## Requirement